jevgienij123/swat-http/README.rst

 Installation
 ============

-0. Install required packages listed above in the **Dependencies** section.
+0. Install the required packages listed above in the **Dependencies** section.

-1. Download compiled binaries or compile the ``HTTP`` package yourself.
+1. Download the compiled binaries or compile the package yourself.

    Every release is accompanied by two tar files, each containing a compiled package for a specific game version::